Santa Ana Firefighter Injuries Attorney

 Let Us Help You Seek Compensation for Your Injury

-If you need help filing for workers’ compensation, or your application was denied, let us help.
-Our skilled Santa Ana workers’ compensation attorneys are dedicated to providing hands-on service for injured workers.
+If you need help filing for workers’ compensation or your application was denied, let us help.
+Our skilled workers’ comp lawyers in Santa Ana are dedicated to providing hands-on service for injured workers.
 We have more than 50 years of legal experience to offer you.

 Get your case started by calling us at (714) 500-8661 or filling out our online form today.

 California law provides workers’ compensation benefits for all firefighters, even apprentices and volunteers.
 Likewise, both part-time and full-time employees are entitled to these benefits.
 The insurance will cover both injuries suffered while actively fighting a fire and those incurred during other on-the-job activities, such as office duties or training exercises.
 Likewise, it can include illnesses caused by work conditions, such as the development of blood borne diseases contracted while giving first aid to accident or fire victims.

 Injuries covered by workers’ comp can include the following: